szgvdx/HDB-Resale-Flat-Market-Analysis-Power-BI-/README.md

 1. How have HDB resale prices changed year over year?
 2. Which flat types are most frequently sold and which are most expensive?
-3. How do resale prices vary by location (town)?
+3. How do resale prices vary by location?
 4. Does remaining lease impact resale price?
 5. Are there seasonal trends in monthly transaction volumes or pricing?
 6. How does floor size affect pricing patterns?